7 Lesser-Known NYC Parades To Check Out This Year

-New York is a microcosm of the whole world — on any given day, you can travel the globe by just exploring your own neighborhood.
-On some days, the people of this bustling metropolis put in extra effort to celebrate different cultures via parades, a treasured New York tradition.
-Below are our favorite smaller, non-Thanksgiving Day parades in NYC, each paired with cannabis for a vivid excursion.
+New York is a microcosm of the whole world, and on any given day, you can travel the globe by just exploring your own neighborhood.
+On some days, the people of this bustling metropolis put in extra effort to celebrate different cultures with parades, a treasured New York tradition.
+Below are some of our favorite parades in NYC, each paired with cannabis for a vivid excursion.

 Baron Friedrich von Steuben was influential in the American Revolutionary War.
 Born a Prussian wunderkind into a military family, he helped George Washington train the troops of the Continental Army.
 Today, Steuben is celebrated as an immigrant, and eventual resident New Yorker, with the German-American Steuben Parade along Fifth Avenue.
 This event also serves as the opener for Oktoberfest season.

 Little Haiti directly south of Prospect Park abounds with Caribbean home cooking, music, and traditions.
-One such tradition is the Haitian Culture Day Parade, which takes place in May every year to honor Haitian and Caribbean immigrants in the city.
-Steeped in culture with bold costumes, live musical performances, eye-catching floats, the parade hosts authentic Haitian food vendors.
+One such tradition is the Haitian Culture Day Parade, which takes place annually on the second Saturday of May to honor Haitian and Caribbean immigrants in the city.
+Steeped in culture with bold costumes, live musical performances, and eye-catching floats, the parade hosts authentic Haitian food vendors.
 More festivities await when the parade reaches its end destination at Hillel Plaza.

 Bring your most comfortable dancing shoes, your appetite, and a tin of 1906 capsules.
 You might feel the effects of 1906’s Go tablets in as little as 20 minutes, potentially keeping you energetic and inspired.

-Whereas the NYC Pride parade on the last Sunday of June every year is the largest celebration in the city, Queens Pride and Multicultural Festival in Jackson Heights is less crowded.
-It also takes place in the borough that’s the largest transgender hub in the Western hemisphere.
+Whereas the NYC Pride parade on the last Sunday of June every year is the largest celebration in the city, Queens Pride Parade and Multicultural Festival in Jackson Heights is less crowded.
+It usually happens on the first Sunday of June, it often starts near the 90 St-Elmhurst Av 7 stop, and it takes place in the borough that’s the largest transgender hub in the Western hemisphere.
 Pay homage to Queens at the parade with Fernway’s Space Queen all-in-one vape, a discreet, recyclable option for a balance of calm, happiness, and excitement.

-Although the main Saint Patrick’s Day Parade began allowing LGBTQ+ people in 2016, St. Pat’s for All still takes place in Queens (Sunnyside and Woodside specifically) in March.
+Although the main Saint Patrick’s Day Parade began allowing LGBTQ+ people to participate once again in 2016, St. Pat’s for All still takes place in Queens (Sunnyside and Woodside, specifically) in March.
 It was also officially recognized and lauded by the president of Ireland, Michael D. Higgins, in 2025.
+And in 2026, it’ll get started at noon, at 43rd Street and Skillman Ave in Sunnyside, on Sunday, March 1.
 In the spirit of green pride, pair St. Pat’s for All with flower by Good Green, a company whose emphasis on community aligns with this parade’s spirit.

 Tartan is the type of wool cloth used in making kilts, and different tartans traditionally represent different clans and guilds.
-They vary widely in color, so pairing the Tartan Week Parade with especially colorful cannabis edibles makes for excellent travels.
-Highland Goat’s gummies match sharp colors with solventless, sustainably grown cannabis for a flavorful, balanced experience.
+They vary widely in color, so pairing the Tartan Day Parade (the 2026 date is Saturday, April 11 at 2 p.m.) with especially colorful cannabis edibles makes for excellent travels.
+Highland Goat’s gummies match sharp hues with solventless, sustainably grown cannabis for a flavorful, balanced experience.

 Held in Brooklyn every August, the Universal Hip Hop Parade is the world’s largest celebration of the namesake culture, and it also honors the Jamaican political activist Marcus Garvey.
 Alongside impressive floats, the parade showcases rappers, break dancers, graffiti artists, and DJs.